micmejia/bible-dump/AMPC/Matthew/Matt 17.md

-And Jesus answered, O you unbelieving ([^f]warped, wayward, rebellious) and [^g]thoroughly perverse generation!
+And Jesus answered, O you unbelieving (warped, wayward, rebellious) and thoroughly perverse generation!
 How long am I to remain with you?
 How long am I to bear with you?
 Bring him here to Me.